Aurelixl/twitterBot/README.md

 # twitterBot(WikipediaBot)

 This is a simple twitter Bot written in python.
-The Bot tweets a short summary of Wikipedia Articles. yet, not stable(thanks to Twitter)
+The Bot tweets a short summary of Wikipedia Articles.